Blood as food: Religious consumption of blood

 The Catholic Church, as well as the Eastern Orthodox, Lutheran, Oriental Orthodox, and some Anglican churches, believe that in the sacrament of the Eucharist, the participants consume the real blood and body of Jesus Christ.
 The post-communion prayer of the 1662 Anglican Book of Common Prayer describes the meal as "spiritual food".
 Many other Christian denominations symbolically consume the Eucharist.

 Remains of a metal ampulla depicting Becket's martyrdom.
 A pilgrim would have acquired it with miraculous "water of Saint Thomas".

 The cult of saint Thomas Becket in England included the drinking of "water of Saint Thomas", a mix of water and the remains of the martyr's blood miraculously multiplied.

 The procedure was frowned upon by the more orthodox due to the similarities with the Eucharist.

 Cultural and religious considerations

 Some cultures consider blood to be a taboo form of food.
 The taboos may be rooted in the fact that consuming greater quantities of blood may cause iron overload in some genetically predisposed individuals.

 In Abrahamic religions, Judaism and Islam forbid the consumption of blood.

+In Judaism, the following passages from the Torah are relevant: